Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Internal gravity waves

 where ${\bm k}={\bm k}_h + {\bm e} k_z$ is the wave vector and ${\bm k}_h=(k_x, k_y)$ is the wave vector in the horizontal direction.
 Propagation of the internal gravity waves in the stably stratified flow in the approximation of geometrical optics is determined by the following Hamiltonian equations:

-(see, e.g., \cite{W62}), where ${\bm r}$ is the radius-vector of the centre of the wave packet.
-Since the Brunt-V\"{a}is\"{a}l\"{a} frequency $N=N(z)$, the only non-zero spatial derivative, $\nabla_z \omega \not=~0$, is in the vertical direction.
+where ${\bm r}$ is the radius-vector of the centre of the wave packet. \cite{W62}) Since the Brunt-V\"{a}is\"{a}l\"{a} frequency $N=N(z)$, the only non-zero spatial derivative, $\nabla_z \omega \not=~0$, is in the vertical direction.
 Therefore, Eq.~(\ref{B10}) yields ${\bm k}_h=$ const.
 The vertical component of the wave vector $k_z=k_z(z)$ is determined from Eq.~(\ref{B11}):

-Taking twice {\bf curl} to exclude the pressure term in linearised Eq.~(\ref{B1}), calculating the time derivative of the obtained equation and using linearised Eq.~(\ref{B2}), we arrive at the following equation:
+We perform standard calculations by taking twice {\bf curl} to exclude the pressure term in Eq.~(\ref{B1}), calculating the time derivative of the obtained equation and using Eq.~(\ref{B2}).
+This procedure yields the following equation:

 which is equivalent to the system of equations for the vertical and horizontal velocity components: